Exit Velocity Calculator

 What Affects Exit Velocity?

-• BBCOR bats: COR ≈ 0.50 (regulated to match wood, used in high school and college)
+• BBCOR bats: COR ≈ 0.50 (regulated to match wood, required in high school and college)

-• Aluminum/Alloy bats: COR ≈ 0.55 (moderate performance, common in youth ball)
+• Aluminum/Alloy bats: COR ≈ 0.55 (moderate performance, common in youth leagues)

-• Composite bats: COR ≈ 0.60 (highest exit velo, popular in travel ball)
+• Composite bats: COR ≈ 0.60 (highest performance, popular in travel ball)

 Exit Velocity Benchmarks by Age